braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 * Ensure that anonymous user profiles become known user profiles when the `changeUser()` method is called.

 ### QA messaging
-You'll ensure that your messages are being sent to your users and everything looks excellent.
+You'll ensure that your messages are being sent correctly to your users and everything looks excellent.

 * Create segments of users.
 * Launch campaigns and Canvases successfully.
 * Ensure the correct campaigns are being shown to the correct user segments.